swolecat/SwoleIR/README.md

 A collection of various (and simple) powershell scripts utilized for Windows IR.

 # Feedback
-Feel free to use, modify and sendfeedback.
+Feel free to use, modify and send feedback.